mtth/kit/README.rst

 Flasker
 =======

-* **What Flasker is**
+* **What Flasker is!**

-  Flasker is a Flask_ webapp project manager with built in ORM'ed database (using SQLAlchemy_) and Celery_ backend support.
+  * Flasker is a Flask_ webapp project manager with built in ORM'ed database (using SQLAlchemy_) and Celery_ backend support.

-  Flasker handles the integration between these components as transparently as possible and lets you configure these individually according to your project needs via a single ``.cfg`` file.
+  * Flasker handles the integration between these components as transparently as possible and lets you configure these individually according to your project needs via a single ``.cfg`` file.

-* **What Flasker isn't**

-  An easy way to learn Flask, SQLAlchemy and Celery.
-Flasker handles all the setup but lets you interact with the raw Flask, Celery and database objects.
-It does however provide you with a very simple pattern to organize your application via a ``current_project`` proxy.
+  * Flasker also provides you with a very simple pattern to organize your application via the ``current_project`` proxy.
 No more complicated import schemes!

+* **What Flasker isn't?**

+  * A dumbed down verion of Flask, SQLAlchemy and Celery.
+Flasker handles the setup but purposefully leaves you free to interact with the raw Flask, Celery and database objects.
+Some knowledge of these frameworks is therefore required.

 Quickstart
 ==========